-Transmission fluid is a highly optimized fluid that is made from a base oil that is mixed with various additives.
+Transmission fluid is made from a base oil that is mixed with various additives.
 It is designed to work under extreme conditions and to retain its protective properties even at high temperatures.
+But does this make transmission fluid flammable?

 There are a number of different types of fluids in your vehicle, and nearly all of them (except for gasoline) are not explosive or flammable under normal operating conditions.